 "Mars just get off the boat.
 My kids are here and my wife is very jealous.
 Come to the harbor master's office with me.
 We'll find you a charter."
 I followed a frantic Arnie to the office.
 I sat outside while he made calls.
 Arnie came out of the office and approached my bench.
 He said he thought he had one, but he needed to go over in person to ask.

 Fifteen minutes later Arnie returned with a tall, oddly dressed man of about sixty.
 He looked like a sun-dried stick of beef jerky.
-He had wild white hair, fanatical blue eyes that seemed slightly askew, a long scraggly beard, and ragged clothes that made him look as if he had washed up here after surviving a shipwreck.
+He had wild white hair, fanatical blue eyes slightly askew, a long scraggly beard, and ragged clothes making him look as if he had washed up here after surviving a shipwreck.
 I didn't like the look of him.

 "Arnie, may I have a word with you in private?"
 I pulled him back into the office.
 "That guy looks nuts.
 I don't want to be alone with him."